BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 * Output graphs
 * Trend charts

-The [Chartist.js](https://gionkunz.github.io/chartist-js/) charting library was used for the front-end chart generation because it provides responsive functions that enhance the user's experience.
+The [Chartist.js](https://gionkunz.github.io/chartist-js/) charting library built with SVG was used for the front-end chart generation because it provides responsive functions that enhance the user's experience.

+###### Plugins
+Some features for the charts aren't included in the main chartist.js file but we used plugins that were avaiable to add features like:

+* Axis labels
+    - This plugin allows the creation and placement of axis titles.
+The plugin will throw an error if it is applied to a chart that contains no axes, such as a Pie chart.

+    In order to use it, you will need to include the excellent charting library Chartist.js in your page.

+* Coloring above/below a threshold
+Also, [W3Schools](https://www.w3schools.com/html/) is a web deveolper information website that is referenced on this app.
+The site provides a reference maunal covering many aspects of the web application HTML, CSS, JavaScript programming.

 ## Back-End Development